shirleyli2015/CS-598-DLH-Final-Project/README.md

 ---

-Below is the odds ratios for experiencing an adverse outcome following discharge from the intensive care unit, based on the "Attenion (concatenated time)" model from our reproduction study:
+Below are the odds ratios for experiencing an adverse outcome following discharge from the intensive care unit, based on the "Attenion (concatenated time)" model from our reproduction study:

 | Covariate                                                  | OR [95% CI]          |
 |------------------------------------------------------------|----------------------|